 This version has a new formatter gdxmiclf which fixes the extent issue with a customer file.
 The problem was related to extent calculation of one dimensional AREF data.
 These are directly related to SR constructs in the GERBER input files.New gbr2mic front end

-A new version of xgbrvu is also provided.
+An updated version of xgbrvu is also included.
 The previous version of xgbrvu erased the macro file generated by the gbr2mic shell.
 This would generate a crash during subsequent translations under certain conditions.
-This problem has been fixed in the new xgbrvu.
+This problem has been fixed.

 GBR2MIC failed to convert Gerber file which contained "bad" G36/G37 polygon containing circular data.
 This has been fixed.

 In the offending polygon the end point coincides with the arc center.
 We now connect the start point to the end point with a linear draw.
 Another CAM tool has a different policy, it simply drops this arc data altogether.